#3 is a great hack!

 Also known as the ‘Moon Diet Plan,’ the Werewolf Diet is one of the strangest detox methods we have ever heard of.
 Incredibly, it involves timing your cleanse to correspond with lunar cycles.
 It is ostensibly a detox and weight loss diet that claims to help you lose six pounds in just 24 hours.

 During the Full Moon and New Moon phases, you must go on a juice or water fast.
-The flushing mechanisms in our bodies are allegedly stronger then, which means you flush toxins and water much faster than usual.
-It is based on Ayurvedic traditions that have been taken out of context.
-As a marijuana user, it is not likely to help unless the Full and New Moon phases happen to conveniently fall in the week before your drug test.
+The flushing mechanisms in our bodies are allegedly stronger then, which means you flush toxins and water much quicker than usual.
+It is based on Ayurvedic traditions taken out of context.
+As a marijuana user, it is not likely to help unless the Full and New Moon phases happen to fall in the week before your drug test.

 5 – Cryotherapy

 You’ve probably heard that the heat from saunas and exercise help boost fat burning to detox your fat cells; you also sweat out the toxins in this bargain.
-Research suggests that extreme cold has the potential to do the same.
-Cryo-chambers have been used by athletes for decades as a means of quelling inflammation and speeding up the recovery process.
+Extreme cold can potentially do the same.
+Athletes have a long history of using cryo-chambers as a means of quelling inflammation and speeding up the recovery process.

 Final Thoughts on Detoxing

-This means taking up to four charcoal pills a day, scraping your tongue in the morning and at night, drinking lots of grape juice during a Full Moon cycle and paying for cryotherapy.
-If you pass the test and keep your job, it is probably money well spent, but we urge you not to rely on any of these methods in the expectation that it will help expel enough THC from your system to pass a urinalysis.
+This means taking up to four charcoal pills a day, scraping your tongue in the morning, and at night, drinking lots of grape juice during a full moon cycle, and paying for cryotherapy.
+If you pass the test and keep your job, it is probably money well spent.
+However, we urge you not to rely on any of these methods in the expectation that it will help expel enough THC from your system to pass a urinalysis or other form of drug screening.